nprauto11/online_blood_bank_and_donation_system/README.md

 6. Click on new at side navbar.

-7. Give a database name as (blood_bank_database) hit on create button.
+7. Give a database name as (blood_donation) hit on create button.

 8. After creating database name click on import.

-9. Browse the file in directory[sql/blood_bank_database.sql].
+9. Browse the file in directory[sql/blood_donation.sql].

 10. After importing successfully.

-11. Open any browser and type http://localhost/BDMS/index.php to open User layout.
+11. Open any browser and type http://localhost/obbds/index.php to open User layout.

 # Admin Panel
-   Open any browser and type http://localhost/BDMS/admin/index.php to open Admin Login Panel.
+   Open any browser and type http://localhost/obbds/admin/index.php to open Admin Login Panel.

    Enter Below Credentials to login to the Admin Panel.<br>
    <b> Username = </b> pradeep<br>
-   <b>Password = </b> npr@123
+   <b>Password = </b> 123

 # If you like my project hit the star 🌟 button